maim-lain/twosides/bugfixes.md

 <br>

 ## Changelog:
 - On day 2 in the morning, choosing 'Of course I like you' when talking to Lindsey unlocks a scene if her romance is greater than 25.
 However it's impossible to have a romance higher than 24 at that point in the game.
 I've changed the requirement to 24 so it's actually possible to get the scene.
-You still have to make zero mistakes to have 24 romance, so if you're having trouble follow the walkthrough.
+You still have to make zero mistakes to have 24 romance so if you're having trouble follow the walkthrough.

 <br>